interledger/interledger.github.io/docs/markdown/glossary.md

 ## Bandwidth

-The limit, set by a router, to the total value of ILP packets an account can send during a given period.
+The limit, set by a router, to the total value of ILP packets an account can send during a given time period.
 The limit may either be based on how much the router trusts the account-holder, or it may be used to prevent one account from tying up all of the router's bandwidth with its peers.

 ## Clearing